Particular/docs.particular.net/nservicebus/upgrades/sqlpersistence-1.0.0-1.0.1.md

 ---
 title: Sql Persistence Upgrade Version 1.0.0 to 1.0.1
-summary: Instructions on how to patch SQL injection vulnerability in SQL Server Transport version 1.x
+summary: Instructions on how to upgrade to Sql Persistence version 1.x
 reviewed: 2017-02-27
 component: SqlPersistence
 isUpgradeGuide: true